dianatataru/ancestryinference_workflow/README.md

 Number of nasutus Alt Counts: 1576401 (Ref- 254823, total= 1,831,224) awk '{ sum += $11 } END { print sum }' AIMs_panel15_final.AIMs.txt

 Okay, so something is off here, still, and I think it has to do with the way sites were subset or some way that ref/alt is being called.
-I think I want to try to run this with the full set up AIMS that I got, with 1267995 total sites.
+I think I want to try to run this with the full set up unthinned AIMS that I got, with 1267995 total sites.
+After running this it is still off.

 ```
 cd /project/dtataru/lac_nas_gut/AIMS/VCFs